 In biopharma research and development, technology can play an important role in the labeling of investigational medicinal products (IMP).
 An electronic label, or eLabel, is the provision of a complete IMP label on an electronic device while still utilizing a simplified paper label on the physical packaging.
 The simplified paper label (a “Universal Label”) would contain minimal language neutral information (e.g. numbers and pictograms), required for identification, dispensing and safety purposes.
+As of January 2021, the eLabels Initiative is completed.
+There are no new deliverables or updates planned.

 What is an eLabel?